-Victoria Atherstone is Founder & CEO of Love2scoot Ltd. She’s still developing her business but she has learned a LOT in the process!
+Are you thinking of going self employed?
+If so then follow our tips for starting a business below.
+Courtesy of Victoria Atherstone, Founder & CEO of Love2scoot Ltd. She’s still developing her business but she has learned a lot in the process!

 Tip One: Don’t run before you can walk

 Sometimes it really does feel like I’ve been in the start-up phase for a lifetime.
 Well to be exact it’s been four exciting, stressful, skint, confidence gaining and many other describing word years.
 However better to start when you’re really ready rather than launch too soon and fail.

 So my light bulb moment happened in China back in 2006 while I was on vacation visiting my father; I was amazed to see for the first time in my life electric (Vespa like) scooters zipping around everywhere.
 A quick Google search when I got back home confirmed that I hadn’t been walking around with my eyes closed.
 We really didn’t have any back here in Blighty.

 I should also mention that on the plane journey out I watched Al Gore’s documentary: ‘An Inconvenient Truth’.
 I was sucked in!
 So there you have it, a consumer need and a product to service it.
 Happy days.
 That’s Tip One.